-Dense patches of Japanese barberry and other densely occuring forest shrubs have been shown to harbor the tick associated with Lyme disease.
+Dense patches of Japanese barberry and other densely occurring forest shrubs have been shown to harbor the tick associated with Lyme disease.
+Franklin County has seen major increases in Lyme disease, as well as the tick-borne illness Anaplasmosis, over the last ten years.
 Less common in the environment (but not yet documented in Shelburne) is giant hogweed, the sap of which can cause severe blistering of the skin.